gitli101/HomeAssignment/README.md

 <details>
   <summary>Frontend</summary>

 - Create an initial screen for uploding files using drag and drop box and also using the file explorer.
-- Create a feature that enables the user to view ongoing work processes.
+- Create a feature that enables the user to view ongoing file uploads.
-- Create a feature that enables the user to view upload history.
+- Create a new window that shows the folowing statistics :
+    - Upload time compared to file size.
+    - Average file size categorized by file type.
+    - Segregation of file types based on upload success and failure rates.
+    - Sorting files by upload date and total daily size.

 </details>